rxdtxd/stepper-lights/README.md

              +-> driver
 ```

-Communication is essentially single-directional SPI, with the
+Communication is essentially single-directional SPI over RS422,
-driver transmitting back a dummy message (i.e. no feedback).
+with the driver transmitting back a dummy message (i.e. no
+feedback).

 ### Schematics